Higher-twist mechanism and inclusive gluon production in pion-proton collisions: HIGHER-TWIST AND LEADING-TWIST CONTRIBUTIONS TO INCLUSIVE GLUON PRODUCTION

-There are few forms of pion distribution amplitude available in the literature.
-In the present numerical calculations, we used several choices, such as the asymptotic distribution amplitude derived in pQCD evalution~\cite{Lepage1}, the Vega-Schmidt-Branz-Gutsche-Lyubovitskij (VSBGL) distribution amplitude~\cite{ Vega}, distribution amplitudes predicted by AdS/CFT~\cite{Brodsky2,Brodsky3}, and the Chernyak-Zhitnitsky(CZ)~\cite{chernyak}, the Bakulev-Mikhailov-Stefanis (BMS)~\cite{Bakulev} and pion distribution amplitudes, which Gegenbauer coefficients $a_2$ and $a_4$ extracted from BELLE experiment ~\cite{Uehara}:
+There are few forms of the pion distribution amplitude available in the literature.
+In the present numerical calculations, we use several choices, such as the asymptotic distribution amplitude derived in pQCD evalution~\cite{Lepage1}, the Vega-Schmidt-Branz-Gutsche-Lyubovitskij (VSBGL) distribution amplitude~\cite{ Vega}, distribution amplitudes predicted by AdS/CFT~\cite{Brodsky2,Brodsky3}, the Chernyak-Zhitnitsky(CZ)~\cite{chernyak}, the Bakulev-Mikhailov-Stefanis (BMS)~\cite{Bakulev,Bakulev1} and pion distribution amplitudes in which Gegenbauer coefficients $C_2$ and $C_4$ are extracted from BELLE experiment ~\cite{Braun,Uehara}:

 here $C_{n}^{\lambda}(2x-1)$ are Gegenbauer polynomials.